sbg-tir/SBG-TIR-L2-STARS/README.md

 ## 1. Introduction to Data Products

-The data format for the SBG products is described in [SBG-TIR-L3-ET](https://github.com/sbg-tir/SBG-TIR-L3-ET?tab=readme-ov-file#1-introduction-to-data-products).
+The data format for the SBG products is described in the [SBG-TIR OTTER landing page](https://github.com/sbg-tir).

 ## 2. L2T STARS NDVI and Albedo Product